-&lt;sup>12 DOE.
+13 DOE.
 Federal Register.
 Central Air Conditioners and Heat Pumps.
 10 CFR Part 430.

 In addition to the federal standard, the California Appliance Efficiency Regulations specify energy use standards for CACs.
-The current California energy use standard for air-cooled CACs with less than 65,000 Btu has been in place since January 1, 1995.
+14 The current California energy use standard for air-cooled CACs with less than 65,000 Btu has been in place since January 1, 1995.
 These efficiency standards currently match the current federal energy use standards.
-The CEC has also published increases to the standards for CAC units that will increase the minimum SEER level for CAC units sold statewide.
-Note that these revisions match the changes to the federal standard in SEER and will take effect on January 23, 2006.
+The CEC has also published increases to the standards for CAC units that will increase the minimum SEER level for CAC units to 13 SEER.
+15 These revisions will become effective on January 23, 2006.

 To qualify for the ENERGY STAR label, CACs must be at least 13 SEER for a split system and 12 for a packaged unit.
-The ENERGY STAR specification for residential CACs was increased on October 1, 2002.
+ENERGY STAR program requirements for CACs, however, are currently being revised and new standards will become effective on April 1, 2006.
+Under the 2006 standards, CACs must have an efficiency rating of at least 14 SEER/11.5 EER for split systems and 14 SEER/11 EER for single systems.
+16 A second phase, effective on January 1, 2009, will further increase the qualifying requirements to 14.5 SEER/12 EER for split systems.
 The ENERGY STAR program is also changing to a combined SEER and Energy Efficiency Ratio (EER) rating system.
 EER computes the instantaneous efficiency of any cooling unit.
 It is considered to be the "steady-state rate of heat energy removal (e.g., cooling capacity) by the equipment in Btuh divided by the steady-state rate of energy input to the equipment in watts."
 The ENERGY STAR program included EER as part of the new specification to addresses peak load energy performance issues, which are not included in SEER ratings.

-&lt;sup>13 California Energy Commission.
+California Energy Commission.
 California Code of Regulations, Title 20: Division 2, Chapter 4: Energy Conservation, Article 4: Appliance Efficiency Regulations, Section 1601-1608.
 January 22, 2002.